Who is Adrian Lebar?

 Who am I really?

 When I was younger, I spent my winters racing down snowy slopes on skis.
-In the summer I did my racing on bicycles instead, and also taught sailing on the tall ship T.S.
-PLAYFAIR.
-I don’t race any more, and the tall ship is in the hands of others, but I still cycle whenever I can and Canada’s weather permits.
+In the summer I did my racing on bicycles instead, and also taught sailing on the tall ship T.S.PLAYFAIR.
+I don’t race any more, and the Tall Ship is in the hands of others (my two older sons, in fact!), but I still cycle about 1000km every year when Canada’s weather permits.

 I’m a father.
-I play, learn and grow with my three children.
+I play, learn and grow with my three older children.
 They are amazing people, and I have learned more about myself from watching them than ten lifetimes of navel-gazing could have taught me.
 I love them dearly, and count myself among the lucky to have them in my life.

-I like to read and write, both fiction and otherwise, and to draw and take photographs.
-The cinematography and technical wizardry of movies like ‘The Nightmare Before Christmas‘ fascinate and delight me.
+The cinematograph, storytelling and technical wizardry of movies like ‘The Nightmare Before Christmas‘ and ‘Coraline‘ (and more recently ‘Mary and Max’, which touched a personal nerve for me) fascinate and delight me.
 So do architecture and art galleries.

-My combined love of things technical and artistic has led me down two parallel but distinct career paths:
+My combined love of things both technical and artistic has led me down two parallel but distinct career paths:

-Web design
+Web design & development

-I have always maintained that the design of a thing is far more than how it looks, it is how it works.
-I am a designer, specifically a web designer, and have been for many years.
 I have seen highs and lows in the Internet industry, and watched technologies that looked promising fade into obscurity while technologies that looked laughable took the world by storm.
 The things that endure all have one thing in common – they all work right.

 The code I write works.
 The sites I build work.
 This is one of my core beliefs – that the Internet should be easy to use whether or not you can see or hear.
 Or even type.